Get Your Garage Back!

 Create a Donate Pile

 All of your belongings are now in the driveway or yard.
 It’s time to dive into the pile.
 Start with items that can be donated.
 There are thousands of people in the world who can use your items that are just collecting dust.
 Select items for donation that are in “gently used” condition.
 They might be dusty, but from a functional standpoint, they’re quality goods.
 Children’s clothes and toys often fall into this category.

 Some items may look too good to be donated.
 There’s money to be made in this case.
 It’s time to consider a yard sale in the next few weeks.
 Create a pile that’s strictly for selling.
 Organize it into stacks or boxes.
 Place these items in your main living space.
 This temporary storage area may sound unusual, but it forces you to have the yard sale as soon as possible.
 The items will be eyesores in little time when they’re in your living area.

 Examine the Walls and Ceiling

 Your empty garage looks incredibly big now.
-Take a look at the walls and ceiling that are open for inspection.
-Verify if you have any hooks, fasteners or shelves in these areas.
+Take a look at the walls and ceilings that are open for inspection.
+Verify if you have any hooks, fasteners, or shelves in these areas.
 When you reclaim the garage, you must use every inch of space.
 This concept includes the walls.
 You don’t really want a lot of boxes piled up on the floor once again.
 Use a stud finder to locate hidden beams behind your walls.
 These wood struts will be your key to hanging heavy items with ease as you rearrange the garage.

-Add in Shelving
+Add Shelving to the Garage

 With those hidden beams in mind, sketch out what your walls should look like with everything added to them.
-Bikes, tools and folding chairs can all hang on the walls with the right fasteners.
+Bikes, tools, and folding chairs can all hang on the walls with the right fasteners.
 Use your sketch as a way to space everything out to scale.